-1) Class Participation (20%) Students are expected to attend every class remotely through zoom and to involve themselves fully through preparatory reading and active participation in discussion, including preparing questions for the class discussions on one of the required articles.
-The same expectations for student engagement and participation for in-class learning also apply to synchronous learning situations.
-Students who log into the Zoom site but do not contribute during discussion times and are not visible through live video will not be counted as having participated in the class.
-2) Reading Reflection Paper (30% BD, 15% AD) In preparation for the class, each student will read EITHER Amanda Benckhuysen, The Gospel According to Eve, Grand Rapids: IVP, 2019 OR Amit's Reading Biblical Narratives OR relevant sections of The Oxford Handbook of Biblical Narrative.
+- 1) Class Participation (20%) Students are expected to attend every class remotely through zoom and to involve themselves fully through preparatory reading and active participation in discussion, including preparing questions for the class discussions on one of the required articles. - 2) Reading Reflection Paper (30% BD, 15% AD) In preparation for the class, each student will read EITHER Amanda Benckhuysen, The Gospel According to Eve, Grand Rapids: IVP, 2019 or Amit's Reading Biblical Narratives or relevant sections of The Oxford Handbook of Biblical Narrative.
 The reflection paper on your chosen book (2-4 pages, double spaced) should contain your thoughts on the ideas presented in the book and reflections on how these ideas challenge or confirm affect your own readings of either the story of Adam and Eve or your approach to interpreting OT narratives.
-Ideally you will have read the book before the course begins.
-Its due date is June 4th.
+Ideally you will have read the book before the course begins The Reflection paper can be written before the class starts but it is due June 4th.